Pranamswa/awesome-piracy/readme.md

 - [Prism Break](https://prism-break.org/en/) Opt out of global data surveillance programs like PRISM, XKeyscore, and Tempora.
 - [/r/privacy](https://www.reddit.com/r/privacy/) The intersection of technology, privacy, and freedom in a digital world.
 - [Any Soft Keyboard](https://github.com/AnySoftKeyboard/AnySoftKeyboard) A privacy-focused keyboard
+- [Floris Board](https://github.com/florisboard/florisboard) An open-source keyboard for Android which respects your privacy.

 ### Windows 10 Privacy
 - [O&O ShutUp10](https://www.oo-software.com/en/shutup10) O&O ShutUp10 means you have full control over which comfort functions under Windows 10 you wish to use, and you decide when the passing on of your data goes too far.